DreamOfTheRedChamber/think-bigger/README.md

   * I used Python Boto libraries to coordinate Splunk and many AWS services including IAM, CloudTrail and S3.
 I developed my program in Linux servers and it is also the first time I work with version control systems.
   * In order to deploy the system in production environment, I needed to work closely with other department and many team members.
 To guarantee that I will finish building the system within three months, I have daily standup meeting with my manager to guarantee that I am always on the right track.

+##### What's the most challenging project
+* **Key points**:
+  - To identify your skills and see how well you manage a project/situation
+  - To see what kind of approach you use in dealing with challenges
+  - To recognize your decision-making skills, planning abilities, and budgeting techniques
+  - To see if the company would benefit from you.
+* During the interview:
+  - Explain the project briefly and concisely; you wouldn’t want the interviewer to lose interest.
+It’s better if you keep your answer short and simple, but make sure that you have included in your explanation all the things that can build up your character.
+  - Don’t make it sound like you’re bragging about your achievements or successful projects: Establish your skills and abilities without going overboard or sounding arrogant.
+  - Give the interviewer an indication of how you manage tasks.
+Explain your general approach to handling challenging projects.

 ##### Plans for learning new programming language
 * I am most interested in learning Clojure, Node.js and Go.
 * Reasons that I am interested (but not crazy) in Clojure.